sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 # Future updates
 This profile was created using published, finalized specifications and standards as basis.
 Some relevant new documents are under development at the time of writing.
 As this profile does not use any draft documents as basis, these cannot be included.
 However, we want to attend readers to these developments and for them to take into account that future updates to this profile may incorporate the resulting standards and specifications.
 Furthermore we would like encourage readers to follow relevant developments.

+## Service Intermediation
+One functionality that is widely used in the (semi)governmental sector but is not included in the initial version of this profile specification is *Service Intermediation*.

+Service Intermediation is applicable when the Service Provider does not directly interact with the OpenID Provider for End-User authentication, but delegates this responsibility to a Service Intermediary.
+Such a Service Intermediary can intermediate a single Service offered by a single ServiceProvider (e.g. an accounting app (service) that has an option to submit a tax declaration) or it can aggregate multiple Services offered by multiple Service Providers using intermediation (e.g. an app that aggregates your health information stored at several health organisations).

+It is anticipated that support for Service Intermediation will be added in a later version of this profile; when it will, the following should be considered:
+-	Service Intermediaries should be able to obtain Claims and subject identifiers for different intermediated Services via different interactions with the OpenID Provider, with End-User consent but without the need of complete re-authentication.
+-	Service Intermediaries are generally not allowed to access Claims and subject identifiers.
+Hence, the use of pairwise and encrypted subject identifiers and Claims is usually required.
+-	Service Providers control which Service Intermediaries they support, specifically when confidential information is involved.
+Hence, Client Registration with the OpenID Provider must be established such that Service Intermediaries can only intermediate (and request Claims and subject identifiers for) Services that they are authorized for.
+A possible solution direction could be the use of Proof-of-Possession Key Semantics, as described in [[RFC7800]].

 ## Federations
 This profile acknowledges that federations are widely in use, in particular among (semi-)governmental and public domain orgranisations.
 However, no specific support or requirements for federations are included in this version of this profile.